control-toolbox/CTApp.jl/INSTRUCTIONS.md

 # Instructions to set up a new control-toolbox application or package

 This tutorial explains how to set up a new application or package in the control-toolbox ecosystem.
-A control-toolbox application / package is composed of:

-- source code in `src`;
-- unit tests in `test`;
-- documentation in `docs`;
-- workflows in `.github/workflows` with a configuration file `.JuliaFormatter.toml`;
-- a licence and a readme.

-> [!NOTE]
-> We do not make any distinction between packages and applications concerning the setup since an application may become a package.
+We do not make any distinction between packages and applications concerning the setup since an application may become a package.

 To find inspiration, you can visit some existing packages.
 For instance, check [CTBase.jl](https://github.com/control-toolbox/CTBase.jl)